NOI in real estate investing

-While it may sound complicated, NOI in real estate investing is actually a simple calculation.
-As in, back-of-the-napkin simple.
+While it may sound complicated, NOI in real estate investing is a simple calculation.
+Like, back-of-a-cocktail-napkin simple.

 What Is NOI in Real Estate?

 So, net operating income refers to landlords’ take-home income after most expenses.
-I say “most” because NOI does not include every single expense — more on that shortly.
+I say “most” because NOI does not include every expense—more on that shortly.

 A property’s net income reveals what kind of profit and return you can expect to earn from it.
-Important information to know, especially before you shell out thousands of dollars on a down payment for a rental property.
+This is important information, especially before you shell out thousands of dollars on a down payment for a rental property.

 As a final note, both gross and net operating income are calculated as annual numbers.